All Episodes

 But Rush, this is a democracy.

-It's a representative that's right.
+It's a representative.

-And as such, we have a commander-in-chief, and we've got the people running this and they're in charge.
+And as such, we have a commander-in-chief, and we've got the people running this, and they're in charge.

-The whole notion of staying and seeing this through, what's the downside to that?
+It just hit me the other day: the whole notion of staying and seeing this through, what's the downside to that?

 As long as the pro-national security president sits in the White House and enough Republicans in Congress support him, who cares what these people demand?